Study plan - Joint Master's Programme in Software Engineering

 - can use appropriate methods for research and practical development work in an independent manner.

 - can carry out a research and development project in accordance with applicable norms for research ethics.

 - can independently design, specify and program medium-scale information systems.

 - can independently analyse, test and validate large-scale information systems.

-- can analyze relevant academic, professional and research ethical problems tied to the field of software engineering.
+- can analyze relevant professional and research ethical problems tied to software engineering.

-- can apply his/her knowledge and skills in new areas of software engineering in order to carry out advanced assignments and projects.
+- can apply knowledge and skills in new areas in order to carry out advanced assignments and projects.

 - can communicate extensive independent work and masters language and terminology used in the field of software engineering.

-- can communicate about academic issues, analyses and conclusions within software engineering, both with specialists and the general public.
+- can discuss academic issues, analyses and conclusions within software engineering, both with specialists and the general public.

 - can contribute to innovation processes in society by applying information technology.